 A transplant from Atlanta, Christie Chandler has lived in the Jacksonville area for the past two years.
 She studied marketing at Georgia Tech, and then spent the next 15 years living abroad in Africa and Europe.
 While in London, Christie studied art at Central St. Martin’s, a leading-edge contemporary art and design school.
 These two diverse educational experiences, coupled with a broadened worldview, enabled the creation of Arts Evolution.
 Understanding firsthand the challenges of getting gallery representation, connecting with other artists, and earning a living making art, Christie decided to try a new approach that creates a complimentary relationship between business and art.
 Using her sales and marketing background, she seeks to help business owners solve problems, namely those around identity, image, and branding.
 Artists are able to create their own opportunities – using their talent to actually earn a living – and businesses reap the benefits.

-Entrepreneur and artist skilled in drawing, painting and sculpture who specializes in community outreach and professional artist development.
+Entrepreneur andvisual artist skilled in drawing, painting and installation who is dedicated to community outreach and helping others discover their creative potential.

 Public speaking, published author

 Event organizing, marketing, and art promotion

 Small Bus.
 Division, National Sales Support Mgr AT&T Sep 1994 – Aug 1996 Bridgewater, NJ Marketing Manager, National Sales force.

 Marketing Director, Software Division Aug 1996 – Apr 1998 Dimension Data Johannesburg, South Africa Supported the sales force, helped develop cross-marketing plans across company divisions (bundled offers).

 Volunteer – South Africa Trip Leader Feb 2001 – Sep 2001 Habitat for Humanity